EQuimper/twitter-clone-with-graphql-reactnative/README.md

 Nothing crazy here, basic setup + add graphiql the IDE of grahpql.

 13. Time to mocks some stuff ?
-Sure ;) That's gonna be easy, first think add `yarn add -D faker` who is a library for help you have mock data.
-Gonna be pretty easy here we gonna create 10 fake mock tweet.
+Sure ;) That's gonna be easy, first think add `yarn add -D faker` which is a library to help you with mock data.
+We will create 10 fake mock tweet.

 Inside `src` create a folder `mocks` and a file `index.js` inside this one.